G-dH/advanced-alttab-window-switcher/README.md

 ## Contribution
 Contributions are welcome and I will try my best to answer quickly to all suggestions.

-## Buy Me a Coffee
+## Donations
 If you like my work and want to keep me motivated, give me some feedback.
-You can also [buy me a coffee](https://buymeacoffee.com/georgdh).
+But you can also [buy me a coffee](https://buymeacoffee.com/georgdh).